Blog

 With goals set, instructors can map out the class sequencing:

-• 5-10 minute thorough warmup: Light cardio and full body joint mobility
+• 5-10 Minute Warmup – Light cardio and full-body joint mobility.

-• 5-10 minute full body stretch: Static and dynamic movements
+• 5-10 Minute Full-Body Stretch – Static and dynamic movements for flexibility.

 The workout section should have a balanced mix of upper body, lower body, seat, and abdominal exercises.
 Instructors can develop templates for different class formats that can be tweaked based on the class focus.